Lesson video

 Something domestic is something related to the home, like household chores or items inside the house.

-These are the learning cycles that we will be working through together in today's lesson: exploring the graves of Anglo-Saxon women; discovering wealthy Anglo-Saxon women; and the symbolism of items found.
+These are the learning cycles that we will be working through together in today's lesson: exploring the graves of Anglo-Saxon women, discovering wealthy Anglo-Saxon women, and the symbolism of items found.

 In the first learning cycle, we will explore the graves of Anglo-Saxon women.

-During the time of the Anglo-Saxons, the majority of people could not read or write, and so there are limited written sources for archaeologists and historians to learn about the lives of the Anglo-Saxons.
+During the time of the Anglo-Saxons, the majority of people could not read or write, and so there are limited written sources for archeologists and historians to learn about the lives of the Anglo-Saxons.

-This was especially true of Anglo-Saxon women as even less women than men could read or write.
+This was especially true of Anglo-Saxon women, as even less women than men could read or write.

 Many of these clues come from grave goods found in burial sites of Anglo-Saxon women.